NAME¶

 read-only) as it is mounted in the source container.

-This can be changed by adding a ro
+This can be changed by adding a ro or rw option.

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a pod.
 Without a label, the security system might prevent the processes running inside the container from using the content.
 By default, Podman does not change the labels set by the OS.

-To change a label in the pod context, add z
+To change a label in the pod context, add z to the volume mount.

 This suffix tells Podman to relabel file objects on the shared volumes.
 The z